brandon-rhodes/unixpc-font-bdf/README.md

 $ python convert.py fs/usr/lib/wfont/PLAIN.R.E.24.A > tmp.bdf
 ```

+If it turns out I have accidentally hard-coded anything in the script
+that’s fatal for one of the other fonts, just open an Issue and we’ll
+take a look at it!
+I wasn’t, I’ll admit, aiming for production code
+here.

 ## Design note

 Pixels on the UNIX PC screen were not square: they were tall rectangles.